Pandora’s Box and the Invention of Agriculture

 Conclusion: All Roads Lead to Rome

 Nothing in our world occurs out of a vacuum…everything is subject to the unforgiving laws of consequence and causality.
-When these laws are applied to the seven-thousand year development of western civilization (since agriculture became a dominant force) it is much easier to understand how the global train wreck we created actually occurred.
+When these laws are applied to the seven-thousand year development of western civilization (since agriculture became a dominant force) it is much easier to understand how the global meltdown we created actually occurred.
 Many view history as a forward progression of events leading up to the current period and if one is attempting to make sense of the train wreck unfolding around us today they will have a difficult time because there is no discernible ‘starting point’ from which to base historical or logical conclusions upon.
 Generally speaking, western civilization has been a tumultuous, war-ravaged bloodbath fueled by greed, conquest, lust for land, gold and wealth, religious and state-sponsored tyranny and of course genocide.
 These are irrefutable historical facts.
 But even if we accept these as fact, how do we make sense of our violent, destructive history if we have no ‘seminal moment’ upon which to predicate it.
 In other words, these historic events did not occur out of thin air…they had to start from somewhere, right?

 The invention of agriculture (and the idea that triggered it) was that starting point, that seminal moment.
 The vile poisons, spoken of earlier, contained within the original idea or seed – that advanced modern humans could blindly begin to wrest control of the planet away from nature and begin to interfere with the natural order of plant and animal species – infected the DNA of each successive generation of western civilization and just like a malignant and unstoppable weed it strangled, suffocated and transformed the Earth into the lethally over-populated industrial cesspool that it has become.
-If one accepts (even for a moment) that the invention of agriculture was the starting point that birthed the monstrosity we call western civilization (and the techno-industrial age) then the train wreck begins to make sense very quickly.
+If one accepts (even for a moment) that the invention of agriculture was the starting point that birthed the monstrosity we call western civilization (and the techno-industrial age) then the current meltdown begins to make sense very quickly.
 And this observation comes not from a judgmental (good vs. bad) point of view but from a purely clinical assessment of the facts as viewed through the unerring lens of consequence and causality.

 All roads lead to Rome…. we can now trace all of our social and environmental ills back to that pivotal moment when the elements of interference, manipulation and control were first introduced into our relationship with nature.